 I was told by a hotel staff in a developing country that his whole secondary school class in the village were not able to go to College because they had no money.
 He was lucky after a year that his uncle found him a scholarship in a College owned by someone from their village.

 7. Weak participation from other stakeholders.
 This largely results from the relevance of TVET programs and the lack of skills of TVET graduates in industry.
 If industry is strongly involved in TVET, chances are its graduates can easily find employment.

 8. Lack of industry experience for many TVET teachers.
 TVET institutions cannot really hire trainers from industry as their fees are much higher.
 Often, TVET institutions have to hire graduates of the Government teacher training institution.
 In one country, the graduate of this type of training institution are sent to technical colleges each year regardless of the schools needs.
 These new teachers have few technical skills.

-9. Lack of motivation for students to invest in TVET education which they know will not land them jobs.
+9. Lack of motivation for students to invest in TVET education.
+Finishing TVET in many countries will not land them high-paying jobs.
 Whereas, TVET institutions offering courses relevant to the needs of the market are getting students working to support themselves in these courses.

 This is true of Computer courses, Accounting, English and Hotel and Restaurant Management.
 These courses attract many students because industry wants them and many times, they are hired even without yet finishing the course.
 Students invest on courses that meet their needs.